samwallach7/NHL_Analysis/README.md

 - On a per game basis, did noticeable shifts occur over time in relation to team performance?
 How can these fluctuations be explained when considering the evolution of offensive and defensive philosophies?
 - Most professional sports leagues have developed a goal of achieving a competitive balance (evidenced by the introduction of salary caps, player drafts, among others…).
 This in theory improves the product league-wide and gives teams a better chance to win any given game.
 Is this competitive balance exhibited when assessing a team’s point output in a given season?
 - How did the league evolve over time in reagrds to talent acquisiton?
-- Did generational players have an impact on the team annd average player statistics?
+- Did generational players have an impact on the team and average player statistics?

 ## Data Exploration